Follow

 UX + Accessibility

-Several companies have bought into the idea that accessibility widgets such as overlays are their saving grace when in fact, overlays do more harm than good.
-According to Usablenet's year-end report, companies using widgets ( a.k.a overlays ) received 575 lawsuits which is a 36% jump over last year.
-If your company is using an overlay to "fix" accessibility issues with your product, I invite you to read https://overlayfactsheet.com and reconsider.
 The best solution is to perform an accessibility audit and update any accessibility issues found.
-Speaking as a Front-end Engineer and certified accessibility professional, I understand the challenges teams face when having to update legacy code.
-I've been there, in fact, that space is where I spend most of my time.
+Speaking as a Front-end Engineer and certified accessibility professional, I understand the challenges teams face when updating legacy code.
+I've been there.
+In fact, that space is where I spend most of my time.
 So in that same light, as an engineer, I know it's not impossible.
 It takes time, but it's not impossible.
 All we have to do is right bad code.